Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

      ![](../media/2-branching.png)

      - The GitHub flow can be defined as a lightweight workflow that allows for safe experimentation.
-You can test new ideas and collaboration with your team by using branching, pull requests, and merging.Now that we know the basics of GitHub we can walk through the GitHub flow and its components.
+You can test new ideas and collaborate with your team by using branching, pull requests, and merging.
+Now that we know the basics of GitHub we can walk through the GitHub flow and its components.

      i.
 The first step of the GitHub flow is creating a branch so that the changes, features, and fixes you create don't affect the main branch. <br/>
      ii.
 The second step is to make your changes.
 We recommend deploying changes to your feature branch before merging into the main branch.
 Doing so ensures the changes are valid in a production environment. <br/>